Printing Terms

 Text Paper

-premium uncoated printing paper of fine quality, manufactured in weights suitable for the text of books or brochures.
+Premium uncoated printing paper of fine quality, manufactured in weights suitable for the text of books or brochures.
 Text papers are made in a wide variety of finishes, including smooth, antique, vellum, laid, felt, and embossed.
 They are character- sized by excellent folding quality, printability, and durability.
-Text papers are used most often for books, annual reports, brochures, booklets, advertising collateral material, and announcements, and have a basic size of 25″x38″.
-See also basic size, book paper, cover paper, offset paper
+Text papers are used most often for books, annual reports, brochures, booklets, advertising collateral material, and announcements, and have a basic size of 25 in x 38 in.
+See also basic size, book paper, cover paper, offset paper.

 Thermography

-a finishing applied after printing that creates the raised effect of engraved printing.
-Special inks are used during offset printing; a powder is applied to the paper; and the paper is passed through a heater.
-See also engraving, offset, printing methods
+A finishing applied after printing that creates the raised effect of engraved printing.
+See also engraving, offset, printing methods.

 Thickness